 It usually takes considerable time for the entire installation process to finish.
 Once the full process completes, click on Continue, enter your Apple ID password, and explore the beautiful macOS 11.

-How to Install macOS Big Sur Developer Beta 1 on Partition
+How to install macOS Big Sur 11.5 developer beta 5 on a Partition

 To keep things safe, you may choose to install the beta version of macOS on Mac’s storage partition.
 This keeps the current operating system and the beta separate.
 Here is how to do that.

 - First of all, you will have to create a partition on Mac.
 If you already have a partition, read on

 - After the download completes, you see a window asking you to start the installation.
 Click on Continue.

 - Here, select a partition.
 Click Show All Disks to choose a partition